 Alberta Environment's Standard for Baseline Water-Well Testing for Coalbed Methane/Natural Gas in Coal Operations, April 2006

-Alberta Agriculture, Food and Rural Development, Dissolved Gases in Well Water, Agdex 716 (D18),
+Alberta Agriculture and Forestry, Dissolved Gases in Well Water, Agdex 716 (D18),

 Coal Bed Methane (CBM) Wells and Water Well Protection